EOSIO/eosio-swift/README.md

 [![Swift 5.0](https://img.shields.io/badge/Language-Swift_5.0-orange.svg)](https://swift.org)
 ![](https://img.shields.io/badge/Deployment%20Target-iOS%2011-blue.svg)

-EOSIO SDK for Swift is an API for integrating with EOSIO-based blockchains using the [EOSIO RPC API](https://developers.eos.io/eosio-nodeos/reference).
+EOSIO SDK for Swift is a set of components for integrating with EOSIO-based blockchains.
+It contains:

+* EosioSwift, the core component for communicating and transacting with EOSIO-based blockchains using the [EOSIO RPC API](https://developers.eos.io/eosio-nodeos/reference).
 For a high-level introduction to our Swift and Java SDKs, check out our announcement on Medium: [EOSIO™ Software Release: Native SDKs for Swift and Java](https://medium.com/eosio/eosio-software-release-native-sdks-for-swift-and-java-e6086ddd37b8).
+* ABIEOS Serialization Provider, a pluggable serialization provider for [EOSIO SDK for Swift](https://github.com/EOSIO/eosio-swift).
+Serialization providers are responsible for ABI-driven transaction and action serialization and deserialization between JSON and binary data representations.
+This particular serialization provider wraps [ABIEOS](https://github.com/EOSIO/abieos), a C/C++ library that facilitates this conversion.
+* ECC, a component for working with public and private keys, cryptographic signatures, encryption/decryption, etc. as part of the [EOSIO SDK for Swift](https://github.com/EOSIO/eosio-swift) family of components.
+* Softkey Signature Provider, an example pluggable signature provider for [EOSIO SDK for Swift](https://github.com/EOSIO/eosio-swift).
+It allows for signing transactions using in-memory K1 keys.

 To date, EOSIO SDK for Swift has only been tested on iOS.
 The goal, however, is for the core library to run anywhere Swift runs, adding other targets (macOS, watchOS, tvOS) as the library matures.